vuejs/docs/src/api/options-lifecycle.md

 - **Details**

-  When this hooks is called, the following have been set up: reactive data, computed properties, methods, and watchers.
+  When this hook is called, the following have been set up: reactive data, computed properties, methods, and watchers.
 However, the mounting phase has not been started, and the `$el` property will not be available yet.

 ## beforeMount {#beforemount}